Federal Aviation Act of 1958: Mid-air collisions spur change

 On the morning of June 30, 1956, United Flight 718 collided with TWA Flight 2 over the Grand Canyon, resulting in 128 deaths, which was at the time the largest loss of life in an aviation accident.
 This high-profile accident, which took place in uncontrolled airspace, raised public concern for airline safety.
 In 1957 Congress passed the Airways Modernization Act that established the Airways Modernization Board (AMB) headed by General Elwood Quesada.

 Two subsequent mid-air collisions between military aircraft and commercial airliners, one near Las Vegas, Nevada (United Airlines Flight 736) on April 21, 1958, where 49 died, and one involving Capital Airlines (Capital Airlines Flight 300) over Brunswick, Maryland a month later on May 20 that cost 11 lives, showed further imperfections in the regulation of air traffic, particularly the need for unified control of airspace for civil and military flights.
 The day after the Brunswick collision, Senator Mike Monroney and Representative Oren Harris introduced the Federal Aviation Act.
 Two days after the Capital Airlines mid-air, a stopgap presidential proclamation was issued that 1) required military jet aircraft to fly by Instrument Flight Rules while in the civil airways below 25,000 ft. (later reduced to 20,000 ft.); 2) prohibited jet penetration swoops from high to low altitudes through civil airways.
 An exception was made for emergency jet-bomber and fighter "scrambles," which would be continued whenever necessary for the national defense.

 Citing "recent midair collisions of aircraft occasioning tragic losses of human life," President Eisenhower announced the White House's support of the legislation on June 13.
 The legislation passed Congress and was signed into law by Eisenhower on August 23, 1958.
 Eisenhower appointed AMB Chairman Quesada the first FAA Administrator.

+The Act consolidated safety rulemaking authority, which had previously been split between the Civil Aeronautics Administration and the Civil Aeronautics Board, under the single new Federal Aviation Agency Administrator.
+The Civil Aeronautics Board retained authority over accident investigation and economic regulation of the airlines until those functions were later transferred to the National Transportation Safety Board and the Department of Transportation, respectively.

 A Memorandum of Agreement (MOA) between the DoD and FAA on the Future of Radar Approach Controls in the National Airspace System, 14 December 1988, states that the FAA "determines the standard for NAS equipment and ATC facilities" and that the "DoD will equip facilities providing services to civil users so that the ATC service is transparent to the user."